DataBooster/PyWebApi/README.rst

         #.
 Single Service (Leaf Service)

             This is the most basic unit that constitutes a service group (virtual service).
-It requires a URL and a dictionary of arguments as the payload:
+It requires a URL, a dictionary of arguments as the payload, and an optional timeout seconds:

             .. code-block:: JSON

                 {
                     "(://)": "http://service1",
-                    "(...)": {"svc1-arg1": "arg1 of service1 payload ..." }
+                    "(...)": {"svc1-arg1": "arg1 of service1 payload ..." },
+                    "(:/!)": timeout seconds
                 }

             Or